r-crosswords/aotw/exolve-README.md

-As mentioned in the previous section, in a grid that has diagramless squares and that does not provide solutions, if the setter wants to display some clue numbers in squares, they can do so by prepending the clue (in the exolve-across or exolve-down section) with "#<L>", where <L> is the location of the square in the extended chessboard notation described earlier.
+As mentioned in the previous section, in a grid that has diagramless squares and that does not provide solutions, if the setter wants to display some clue numbers in squares, they can do so by prepending the clue (in the exolve-across or exolve-down section) with "#&lt;L&gt;", where &lt;L&gt; is the location of the square in the extended chessboard notation described earlier.
 Examples:
 ```
   exolve-across:
     #a9 15 Imprison and tie perhaps